RoamGuru Roam Guru

 Price: €3.50 per herring

-Located near the flower market, Frens draws long lines of locals and tourists alike.
-Their herring is melt-in-your-mouth tender, and the traditional Dutch atmosphere is unbeatable.
+Located near the flower market, Frens draws a mix of office workers in suits and tourists in backpacks.
+The herring is equally good—maybe slightly smaller portions—but the people-watching is superior.

 Lanskroon